CPP Loans: Instant, No Credit Check Options Available

 • Installment loans.
 These types of loans are for small amounts of money, but you repay in installments as opposed to one lump sum like a payday loan.
 Learn more about the best installment loans.

 • Lines of credit.
 With a line of credit, you can borrow up to a limit and only pay interest on the amount you borrow.
-It’s a decent alternative because of its open term, but you should aim to pay off the balance as fast as possible.
+It’s a decent alternative because it has an open term, but you should aim to pay off the balance as fast as possible.

-• Credit card cash advance.
+• Credit card cash advances.
 Since CPP payday loans are so expensive, getting a credit card cash advance may be a cheaper option.
-Cash advance fees typically cost around 24%, which is much cheaper than the over 300% APR of payday loans.
-Keep in mind, it’s important to pay off your credit card cash advance as quickly as possible since it starts accruing interest immediately.
+Cash advance fees typically cost around 24%, which is much cheaper than a payday loan with an APR of over 300%.
+Keep in mind, it’s important to pay off your credit card cash advance as quickly as possible, since it starts accruing interest immediately.

 • Provincial assistance programs.
 From child benefit programs to income assistance and disability assistance, there are provincial programs that can help lower the cost of everyday expenses for residents and newcomers who are struggling to make ends meet.